 Are you 100% sure that you’re not a robot?

 This social deduction game stole our hearts back in 2018 when we first played it (who doesn’t enjoy slowly pointing Weapon Cards at different players?).
 Now, the year is 2020, and there’s a secret machine revolution underfoot.
 Dodge the machine spies (or corrupt the human players) in this brand new chapter of gun-pointing, nail-biting trickery as you try to survive until the very end.

 Disney Sketchy Tales (4-8 players)

 Once upon a time… things got pretty silly.

-Introducing a drawing game that’s been sprinkled with fairy dust.
+Introducing a new drawing game for 2020 that’s been sprinkled with fairy dust.
 Each player starts by drawing a Disney character doing something a bit strange, such as “Piglet mowing the lawn” or “Aladdin jumping out of a cake”.
 Once they’ve finished, they pass their drawings over to the left.
 By the time it’s gone past the group and made it back around the circle, you’ll find out whether your original drawing has lived happily ever after… or not!